ccamel/awesome-ccamel/README.md

 - [SWI-Prolog/swish](https://github.com/SWI-Prolog/swish) - SWI-Prolog for SHaring: a SWI-Prolog web IDE
 - [aarroyoc/doclog](https://github.com/aarroyoc/doclog) - DocLog builds documentation from source code in Prolog
 - [ciao-lang/ciao](https://github.com/ciao-lang/ciao) - Ciao is a modern Prolog implementation that builds up from a logic-based simple kernel designed to be portable, extensible, and modular.
+- [no382001/forth-vm](https://github.com/no382001/forth-vm) - Forth VM and statically-typed s-expression compiler, written in C++ and Scryer Prolog
 - [terminusdb/terminusdb](https://github.com/terminusdb/terminusdb) - TerminusDB is a distributed, collaborative database designed for building, sharing, versioning, and reasoning on structured data.

 ## PureScript